Serenity (2005 film): Plot

 Mal has the crew disguise Serenity as a Reaver ship and they travel to Miranda undetected.
 They find its 30 million colonists dead, and a recording that explains an experimental chemical to suppress aggression had been added into Miranda's atmosphere.
 The population became so docile they stopped performing all activities of daily living and placidly died.
 A small proportion of them had the opposite reaction and became insanely aggressive and violent.
-The Alliance had created the Reavers and this was the secret in River's subconscious.
+The Alliance's actions created the Reavers and this was the secret in River's subconscious.

-Mr. Universe agrees to broadcast the recording.
-However, the Operative kills him and prepares an ambush.
+Mr. Universe agrees to broadcast the recording, but has secretly betrayed the crew to the Alliance.
+However, rather than pay him, the Operative kills him and prepares an ambush.
 Knowing this, the crew provoke the Reaver fleet into chasing them toward the Alliance armada.
 The Reavers and Alliance battle while Wash pilots Serenity through the crossfire.
 He crash lands near the broadcast tower before being fatally impaled by a Reaver spear.

 The crew make a last stand against the Reavers to buy Mal time to broadcast the recording.
 The crew retreats behind a set of blast doors that fail to properly close.
 Simon is shot, and River dives through the doors to throw back Simon's medical kit and close the doors before the Reavers drag her away.
 At the transmitter, Mal fights the Operative, finally subduing him and forcing him to watch as the recording is broadcast.
 Mal returns to the crew.
 The blast doors open to reveal that River has killed all the Reavers.
 The Operative orders the Alliance troops to stand down.

 The Operative provides medical aid and resources to repair Serenity.
 He tells Mal the broadcast has weakened the Alliance government, but while he will try to convince the Parliament that River and Simon are no longer threats, he warns that they may continue their pursuit in retribution for getting the word out.
 Serenity takes off, with River as Mal's new pilot.